shevchukum/movie_reviews/README.md

 │

-├── models/             # Models weights
+├── models/             # Models weights and tokenizer

 |